CY83R-3X71NC710N/RTS-Games-Compatibility-Silicon-MacOS/README.md

-Zero-K works with box64 on Ubuntu arm64 parallels though without visual effects, Beyond All Reason does not work with box64, it requires cloud gaming.
+Zero-K works with box64 userspace translator on Ubuntu arm64 parallels though without visual effects, Beyond All Reason does not work with box64, it requires cloud gaming.
 (Are these games worth playing if they are so hard to get installed, are there better alternatives?)
 ```
 https://www.applegamingwiki.com/wiki/Home
 ```